-- no plain white tee-shirts; - no clothing that closely resembles an inmate uniform; - no hot pants/short-shorts (Bermuda shorts are permissible) or torn jeans; - no see-through or revealing clothing; - no halter tops, tank tops, sleeveless tops, or crop tops; - no mini skirts or dresses (must be within two inches of the knee); - tops exceeding hip length must be worn when wearing spandex tights and "stretch" pants (the top must cover the hips when the visitor raises his/her arms above the head); - no low rise pants or skirts revealing undergarments; - no clothing with hoods attached or jackets; - no flip-flops or slippers; and - panties/undergarments must be worn
+- no plain white tee-shirts; - no clothing that closely resembles an inmate uniform: - no clothing with hoods attached; - no hot pants/short-shorts (Bermuda shorts are permissible) or torn jeans; - no see-through or revealing clothing; - no halter tops, tank tops, sleeveless tops, or crop tops; - no mini skirts or dresses (must be within two inches of the knee); - tops exceeding hip length must be worn when wearing spandex tights and "stretch" pants (the top must cover the hips when the visitor raises his/her arms above the head); - no low rise pants or skirts revealing undergarments; - no clothing with hoods attached or jackets; - no flip-flops or slippers; and - panties/undergarments must be worn

-Prescription eyeglasses, dentures, prosthesis, etc. will not be accepted through visits without approval of medical staff and authorization of the Deputy Warden of Administration.
-Additionally, staff will not permit books, magazines, or other periodicals in through the visiting process.
+Prescription eyeglasses, dentures, prosthesis, etc. must be approved by the medical staff and authorized by the Deputy Warden of Administration.

+Staff will not permit books, magazines, or other periodicals in through the visiting process.
 Paperback books, magazines, or periodicals, prepaid only, may be mailed directly from the publisher.
 Publisher mailed packages are searched.